Ri-Dearg/corona-tales/README.md

 - A different random quote on the topic of sharing is pulled from a hand-picked selection will be displayed as the Home page central graphic.
 - I hope will help set the tone by having visitors reflect before reacting.
 - Quotes are pulled from `project/static/js/quotes.json`.
-It is a custom file I built for to choose quotes.
+It is a custom file I built to choose quotes.
 - New quotes can be easily added by inputting a few small details into this file.
 - I wanted to utilise an API, but the ability to select quotes myself always required paid commitment.
 - I previously had a chart with information on the virus, but the further I developed the site, the less it was in theme.
-Something written felt much more coherent.
+Something was written felt much more coherent.

 #### Story Feed
 - Featured stories display at the top of the feed before other stories.
-- Feature stories are automatically set at 21 likes, but for the purpose of this project I have manually set some for display purposes.
+- Feature stories are automatically set at 21 likes, but for this project, I have manually set some for display purposes.
-- Under this all other stories are displayed.
+- Under this, all other stories are displayed.
 - The stories in each section are ordered reverse chronologically, most recent first.
 - The story list from the database will pull 100 stories maximum, featured and non-featured inclusive.
 - Infinite Scroll is used to avoid pagination and create the social media-like feed.